-Wealthy Kenyans are deserting the posh estates, Kileleshwa, Runda and Kitisuru in Nairobi County in search of more privacy, outdoor space and areas they can acquire at lower prices.
+Wealthy Kenyans are deserting the posh estates, Kileleshwa, Runda and Kitisuru in Nairobi County, searching for more privacy, outdoor space and areas they can acquire at lower prices.

 A wealth report by Knight Frank released in February 2021 stated that they were relocating to Tigoni in Kiambu County and Miotoni in Karen, Nairobi.

-Tigoni has in the past attracted Kenya's old money such as the reclusive spy and billionaire James Kanyotu who built a massive 70-room retirement home in the area.
+Tigoni has attracted Kenya's old money, such as the reclusive spy and billionaire James Kanyotu who built a massive 70-room retirement home in the area.
 It was later transformed into the Sovereign Suites Hotel after his death.

-The rich were also said to be fleeing from the congested estates, saying that they are likely to contact Covid-19 as the virus spreads rapidly among people living closely.
+The rich were also said to be fleeing from the congested estates, saying they would likely contact Covid-19 as the virus spreads rapidly among people living closely.

-They are also purchasing second homes in Tigoni and Miotoni which are spacious and allow them to convert spaces into office rooms.
-The two areas were highlighted for rapid growth as both developers and house seekers were flooding the region in search of land and homes respectively.
+They are also purchasing second homes in Tigoni and Miotoni, which are spacious and allow them to convert spaces into office rooms.
+The two areas were highlighted for rapid growth as developers and house seekers flooded the region searching for land and homes.

 "Almost 20 percent of Ultra-High-Net-Worth Individuals in Kenya want to buy a second home in Kenya.
 Despite the pandemic, new opportunities are emerging as the way we live, work, exercise and interact is changing.